Valgard/mcrefinement/README.md

 _The modifaction is under heavy development and new features will be added by my needs or your requests._

-Please report issues and feature ´request only on Github (https://github.com/Valgard/mcrefinement/issues).
+Please report issues and feature requests only on Github (https://github.com/Valgard/mcrefinement/issues).